Brown-University-Library/OLD-ARCHIVED_bdpy3/README.md

 ### notes ###

+- All searches and requests filter on format="Book".
+This meets our needs, but I can easily imagine other implementations, and may offer more flexibility regarding this in the future.
+Pull-requests welcome in the meantime.  :)

 - BorrowDirect() instantiation is flexible: you can pass in a dict, a settings-module, a settings-module-path, or nothing (but then set the instance-attributes directly)